software-t-rex/tstorex/src/recipes/README.md

 # TstorEX recipes

-## official recipes
+## Official recipes
 You will find here a bunch of provided recipes that you may use to assist you with your store related experience.

 Apart removeProp and setProp who will require the _getScopeStore_ to be implemented, **these recipes can be used with other store libraries** provided they implement similar interface (_get_, _set_, _subscribe_).
 Feel free to do so, they are all licensed under the MIT license which is a permissive open source license.

-For more details on how to use them don't hesitates to take a look at the specs files or the source code which should contains example in comments.
+For more details on how to use them don't hesitate to take a look at the specs files or the source code which should contains example in comments.
 Your IDE code completion should help too.

 ### basics
 #### useStore: